ArthurCalvi/Classifieur-Bois/index.md

 1. Where can I upload images for prediction?

-In order to predict the nature of a particular image, you should add this image to a specific folder on your google drive.
-Why on google drive?
-Because codes are hosted on google colaboratory and thoses codes will be cloned on your google drive.
-This will create folders on your google drive where images can be uploaded and then easily processed by the neural network.
+In order to predict the nature of a particular image, you should add this image to a specific folder on your Google Drive.
+Why on Google Drive?
+Because codes are hosted on google colaboratory and these codes will be cloned on your Google Drive.
+This will create folders on your Google Drive where images can be uploaded and then easily processed by the neural network.

 *Tutorial : How to configure your google drive :*